-This Spring Ray Lapuz is teaching a Path to Statistics class.
+The Path to Statistics class has been offered for the last two semesters, taught by Ray Lapuz and Denise Hum.
 This class takes students who place into math 110 and gets them ready for statistics in one semester.
-Students reviews are positive and we will be taking a look at the data over the next couple of semesters.
+Student reviews are positive and we will be taking a look at the data over the next couple of semesters.
+We are also attempting to recruit other faculty to teach this class.
+The relaxing of the Intermediate Algebra prerequisite means we may be able to offer more sections in the future.

-Also this spring Denise Hum is teaching a Fast Track to Calculus class which combines together Trigonometry and Precalculus for our STEM majors.
-Like the Path to Statistics class student reviews have been positive and many want to sign up for the class in the future.
+Also, Denise Hum has been teaching a Fast Track to Calculus class for the past year which combines together Trigonometry and Precalculus for our STEM majors.
+Like the Path to Statistics class, student reviews have been positive and many want to sign up for the class in the future.